Skip to main content

 Netflow Total PortsRunning total of how many ports were found.

-Netflow Average Client ConnectionsThis is a actually a calculated number of Netflow Total Ports / Netflow Active Samples.
+Netflow Average Client ConnectionsThis is actually a calculated number of Netflow Total Ports / Netflow Active Samples.

 Netflow Client Connection First FoundFirst time D42 detected this connection.